Strata of discriminantal arrangements: Abstract

 \section{Abstract}

-We give explicit description of the multiplicities of codimension two strata of discriminantal arrangements of Manin and Schechtman.
-As applications we discuss connection of these results with properties of Gale transform, the study of the fundamental groups of the complements to discriminantal arrangements and study of the space of generic arrangements of lines in projective plane.
+We give an explicit description of the multiplicities of codimension two strata of discriminantal arrangements introduced by Manin and Schechtman.
+As applications, we discuss the connection of these results with properties of Gale transform and we calculate the fundamental groups of the complements to discriminantal arrangements.